TK's Reviews

 Taste

 Unassuming place on Main Street, with an off-license to the left.
-Place is snaky and fun to explore.
-Raymond the bartender is a friendly guy.
-Superb pints of Guinness.
-Bulky head but no bother.
+Proper old-school breakfast.
+Bartender is a friendly guy.
+Very good pints of Guinness.
+Best in Beleek.
 All the details are there.
 Temp, taste, glass.
+Not top tier but close.

 4.2